 A large percentage of the Lake District’s yearly visitors come to hike.
 This comes as no surprise – the Lakes is home to hundreds of fantastic fells including England’s tallest mountain, Scafell Pike.
-This glorious fell stands at 978 metres above sea level and is part of the UK’s Three Peaks Challenge.
+This glorious fell stands at 978 meters above sea level and is part of the UK’s Three Peaks Challenge.

 Most begin their hike at Wasdale Head and take between two and three hours to reach the summit.
 Near the top, you’ll find the highest standing water in England – Broad Crag Tarn.
 You might be surprised to learn that you’ll also come across England’s highest war memorial, as cared for by the National Trust.

 If you’re going to take on the challenge, we’d recommend using a dedicated hiking backpack, a good pair of hiking boots, a filter water bottle, and some hiking poles.
 Be prepared!
 However, if you don’t fancy the walk, there’s also plenty to do around Scafell that’s closer to the ground.
 Enjoy a picnic in Wasdale Valley or explore Wast Water – England’s deepest waters.

 3. Visit the Grasmere Gingerbread Shop

-Those with a sweet tooth will really like this stop on the Lake District map – it’s one of our favourite things to do in the Lakes.
+Those with a sweet tooth will really like this stop on the Lake District map – it’s one of our favorite things to do in the Lakes.
 Head into Grasmere to find the gingerbread shop that claims to be home to the world’s best gingerbread.

-It was invented by Victorian cook Sarah Nelson in 1854 and has clearly stood the test of time, now ran by third-generation owners Joanne and Andrew Hunter.
+It was invented by Victorian cook Sarah Nelson in 1854 and has clearly stood the test of time, now run by third-generation owners Joanne and Andrew Hunter.
 The dainty cottage shop welcomes hundreds of visitors each week with people flocking from around the world to try Grasmere Gingerbread for themselves.